 - Did the skin lesions start in the days or weeks after you started a new medication?

-- Merola, JF.
-Sweet syndrome (acute febrile neutrophilic dermatosis): Pathogenesis, clinical manifestations, and diagnosis. http://www.uptodate.com/home.
-Accessed Sept.
-24, 2015.
+- Merola JF.
+Sweet syndrome (acute febrile neutrophilic dermatosis): Pathogenesis, clinical manifestations, and diagnosis. https://www.uptodate.com/contents/search.
+Accessed Oct.
+9, 2020.

 - Saag KG.
 Major side effects of systemic glucocorticoids. https://www.uptodate.com/contents/search.
 Accessed Nov.
 9, 2020.